petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications.md

 # VM Applications Overview

 VM Applications are a resource type in Azure Compute Gallery that provides a modern, flexible approach to managing and deploying applications across your virtual machines and scale sets.
 By decoupling application installation from your base VM images, you can streamline updates, reduce image maintenance overhead, and accelerate deployment cycles.
 This approach eliminates the need to rebuild and republish VM images for every application change, enabling faster iteration and greater operational agility.
-VM Applications are best suited for deploying high scale, AI, low latency, and secure workloads on Azure.
+VM Applications are best suited for deploying AI, high scale, low latency, micro-services, secure and compliant workloads on Azure VMs.

 | Resource | Description|
 |----------|------------|